naturalis/biovel-nbc/README.md

 session: the superclass keeps track of serializing and de-serializing the job object between requests.

+To deploy the services, there is a puppet manifest that installs the dependencies and configures apache in vm/manifests/default.pp

 Links
 =====
 * [Naturalis BioVeL github repo](https://github.com/naturalis/biovel-nbc)